|

 of sense in the hot weather), or baladi garb.

-in gallabiyas also wore turbans to protect their heads from the beating
+men in gallabiyas also wore turbans to protect their heads

 The Cairo Museum

-Cairo museum, our guides divided us into two separate groups, and each
+the Cairo museum, our guides divided us into two separate groups,

-led us in a different direction.
-The museum is absolutely fascinating,
+and each led us in a different direction.
+The museum is absolutely

-by leading us to a table that was used for the mummification process
+began by leading us to a table that was used for the mummification

-and described how the process was done.
-She took us to the exhibit
+process and described how the process was done.
+She took us

-air conditioning.
-Our guide also led us to the exhibit of King Akhenaten,
+guide also led us to the exhibit of King Akhenaten, husband

 move all of Egypt to monotheism.

-were willing to pay an extra fee were allowed to enter a special room
+us who were willing to pay an extra fee were allowed to enter

 may have been the Pharaoh of the Exodus.